tomasmota/provider-bitbucketserver/README.md

+This project contains a crossplane provider for managing Bitbucket Server resources

 ## Want to manage the following
-- projects
+- projects ✅
 - repos
 - project access mapping to groups

 ## TODO
-- ensure each key is only under one name
+- Add Test scenarios
+- Setup build